 It's official: the Bianconeri will star in the Amazon Original docuseries, available in 2021 on @PrimeVideoIT! #AONJuve

-The docuseries explored the relationship among the various clubs, the fans in the city and around Italy.
+The docuseries explored the relationship between the various clubs and the fans in the city and around Italy.
 There is real excitement before match days, and Juventus function as a true unit.
 Moreover, there is also the spectre of locker room footage from big matches.

 However, the season would be a far cry from the successes of old.
 Juventus struggled for much of the season, eventually finishing in fourth place.
 Moreover, they were also knocked out of the Champions League by Porto.